autuanh/tiki-crawler/README.md

 # tiki-crawler

-This project is going to crawl all data about smartphones, laptops and tablets on Tiki.vn
+This project is going to crawl all data about phones, laptops and tablets on Tiki.vn.